 A list of Transport Canada approved Aviation Medical Examiners can also be found by using the search engine at: Transport Canada - Civil Aviation Medical Examiners.

-We usually will not accept you into any of our programs until you have received the actual medical certificate from Transport Canada.
 Before you complete the appropriate medical exam AND receive the medical certificate from Transport Canada, you have no guarantee that you will be able to hold a student pilot permit or the applicable licence.
 Regardless of where you might train, we recommend students complete the medical exam AND receive the medical certificate before they spend any money in aviation, other than perhaps a Discovery Flight to see what flying in a small aircraft is like.
-The time to receive the medical certificate from Transport Canada after your medical exam can range from 30 to 90 days, so this should be one of your very first steps if you are looking into getting your licence.

 Our Commercial Aviation Diploma Program offered through Okanagan College qualifies for student financial aid and RESP use.